-- Skaters not in the Learn to Skate program must be a current full or associate member in good standing of the Denver Colorado Skating Club (Formally Denver Figure Skating Club and Colorado Skating Club) AND must be coached a majority of their time at South Suburban Sports Complex and/or Family Sports Center.
+Skaters that are not in the Learn to Skate program must be a current full or associate member, in good standing, of the Denver Colorado Skating Club (Formally Denver Figure Skating Club and Colorado Skating Club) AND must be coached a majority of their time at South Suburban Sports Complex and/or Family Sports Center.

-- LEARN TO SKATE CAST MEMBERS– Learn to Skate skaters will only be cast in a group number in the show’s first half.
+LEARN TO SKATE CAST MEMBERS REHEARSAL COMMITMENT– Learn to Skate skaters will be cast in a group number, in the first half of the show.

-- Expect to attend rehearsal every evening of Show Week.
+Show Week Rehearsals – Expect to attend rehearsal every evening of Show Week.
 Regular rehearsals will be Monday and Tuesday, April 18 and 19, and run from 6:00 pm – 9:00 pm.
 Dress rehearsals are Wednesday and Thursday, April 20 and 21, and run from 6:00 pm – 9:00 pm.
 Learn to skate skaters will be released early on these evenings and do not stay the entire time.

-- Show weekend is April 22-24.
+Showtime Weekend – April 22-24.
 There will be one evening show on Friday, two shows on Saturday (matinee and evening), and a matinee show on Sunday.
 Your skater will be in all four shows.
 This is a big weekend so, block it off entirely.